mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>

-I am the co-creator of [styled-components](https://styled-components.com), the most widely used CSS in JavaScript ("CSS-in-JS") library.
-CSS-in-JS libraries let you write styles in JavaScript and tie them to specific components.
+For three years, I have styled my web apps without any `.css` files.
+Instead, I wrote all the CSS in JavaScript.

 I know what you are thinking, why would anybody write CSS in JavaScript?!
 Let me explain.

-### The Rationale Behind CSS-in-JS
+### What Does CSS-in-JS Look Like?

-Here is what using styled-components with React looks like:
+Here is what using the most popular CSS-in-JS library, [styled-components](https://styled-components.com), looks like:

 ```js
 import styled from 'styled-components'